Bob Woolf

-Bob Woolf (1928–1993) was an American sports agent and lawyer.
+Bob Woolf (February 15, 1928 – November 30, 1993) was an American sports agent and lawyer.
 One of the first sports agents, he "ushered in the era of the millionaire sports celebrity" as the agent for athletes including Carl Yastrzemski, Larry Bird, John Havlicek, and Julius Erving.
-Noted for both his skill as a negotiator and his sense of ethics, the New York Times wrote: "There is something sternly Calvinistic about Woolf's conviction that when you make a commitment you must honor it."
+Noted for both his skill as a negotiator and his ethics, the New York Times wrote: "There is something sternly Calvinistic about Woolf's conviction that when you make a commitment you must honor it."

 Early life and education

 Woolf was born in Portland, Maine.
 His father, Joseph R. Woolf (Wolfiwicz), was a physician who had immigrated from Belarus.
 His mother, Anna Rose née Glovsky, was born in Salem MA, the daughter of immigrants from Ottoman Palestine.
 His family moved to Boston when he was a teenager, and at 16, he started The Woolf Supply Company of New England, buying and selling factory-direct household items to retailers.
 A standout basketball player, he graduated from Boston Latin, and attended Boston College on a four-year basketball scholarship.
 He earned his JD from Boston University School of Law.
 Woolf passed the bar prior to his graduation.